Stephen-Seo/AnotherAURHelper/README.md

 the build will fail if the limit is reached.
 If set to false, then the build will continue even if the limit is reached.

+## Soft-lock if `sccache` is preinstalled in chroot

+Apparently, some packages automatically use ccache/sccache if it is installed in the chroot, and in some cases, causes a soft-lock during a build.
+It is recommended to not have ccache/sccache preinstalled in the chroot and to just let the aur-helper-script install it when necessary.

+For example, when building `tenacity-git` with sccache preinstalled, the build will hang after the final build step.
+Apparently, killing the running `sccache` process stops the soft-lock in this case.

 # Setting up the AUR Helper

 The AUR Helper requires several things: